Pumpkin Pie Recipe (VIDEO)

 This classic Pumpkin Pie Recipe is the ultimate Thanksgiving dessert.
-Watch the video tutorial and learn how to make pumpkin pie with a crisp crust and the best filling.
+Watch the video tutorial and learn how to make pumpkin pie with a buttery, flaky crust and the best filling.

 This post may contain affiliate links.
 Read my disclosure policy.

 Pumpkin Pie is a staple on the holiday table and we honestly love it all Autumn and winter long.
-Make sure you try the rum-infused whipped cream that we adapted from Ina Garten’s cookbook.
+It’s so comforting.
+Make sure you try the whipped cream – it’s so simple to make and infuses every bite with tons of flavor.

 After testing dozens of pumpkin pie recipes, this one has the perfect texture and flavor.
 The key to getting the right custard-like consistency is in the extra egg yolks.
 Keep those whites for your next egg white omelet.